 How to Get to Rufus Morgan Falls

-The trail to Rufus Morgan Falls is located off of gravel road off of Wayah Road.
+The trail to Rufus Morgan Falls is located off of a gravel road off of Wayah Road.
 Once you turn off Wayah Road you will drive for 2 miles on a gravel road before you come to the parking area.
 This hike is a bit more out of the way from Highlands; it’s 13 miles west of Franklin, meaning it is about an hour away from Highlands.
-But it is one of our favorites because the hike is so lovely.
+But it is one of our favorite Highlands, North Carolina waterfalls because the hike is so lovely.